MayroseLab/conda_tutorial/README.md

 ## Working with conda environments
 All set?
 Great! let's see how to use conda.
 There are many ways to use conda (see more below) - here is what I think is the best practice.
 ### Creating an environment
-To create and environment, we'll start by creating a file detailing the packages included in the environment.
+To create an environment, we'll start by creating a file detailing the packages included in the environment.
 Conda expects a specific format (yaml).
 Here is an example of a env yaml with common packages used in biological data analysis.
 ```
 name: bio_data
 channels: